Master of Philosophy (MPhil) (Leuven)

 b) Be able to communicate effectively both in research and more general professional contexts

+The Institute of Philosophy has its roots in the eminent tradition of European continental philosophy.
+In recent years, however, the Institute has embraced other philosophical traditions ranging from Anglo-American thought to non-Western philosophy.
 The Institute of Philosophy is committed to philosophical pluralism and aspires to the highest possible standards in education and research.
-Its teaching staff of more than thirty outstanding scholars offers a wide variety of challenging courses and research seminars at undergraduate and graduate levels.
+Its teaching staff offers a wide variety of challenging courses and research seminars at undergraduate and graduate levels.

-With nearly 700 students from some 54 different nations, the Institute is a vibrant intellectual community that celebrates the subject of philosophy in its many forms.
-Furthermore, with around 100 researchers and over 100 doctoral students, the Institute of Philosophy is among the largest research groups in philosophy in the Benelux countries.
+With more than 700 students from some 60 different nations, the Institute is a vibrant and cosmopolitan intellectual community that celebrates the subject of philosophy in its many forms.
+Furthermore, with 5 research centres, some 30 full-time staff and nearly 130 adjunct faculty members, post-docs and doctoral students, the Institute of Philosophy is among the largest research groups in philosophy on the continent.

 ContactInstitute of Philosophy